 “Our focus is on continually evolving the market towards dynamic authentication methods such as EMV chip, as well as investing in emerging capabilities that leverage advanced analytics and biometrics.
 We believe making the signature requirement optional for EMV chip-enabled merchants is the responsible next step to enhance security and convenience at the point of sale.”

 Visa’s statement mentions an important point that we discussed earlier: The signature removal is for chip cards.
-You’ll still need to obtain customer signatures for purchases made with non-chip credit and debit cards, or for all transactions if you don’t utilize a chip-capable machine at your business.
+You’ll still need to obtain customer signatures for purchases made with non-chip credit and debit cards.
+So if you don’t use a chip reader, you’ll need to collect signatures for all transactions.

 Effect on Small Businesses